 Bow saws are extremely sharp and maybe quite hazardous when used improperly; therefore, always follow basic safety procedures, such as:

-Always keep the saw in the metal frame’s middle, with the teeth facing down to the earth.
+Saw blades come with a hard blade, wire, or chain with a toothed edge.
+So, always keep the saw in the metal frame’s middle, with the teeth facing down to the earth.
 Offer the handle end of the saw to someone else to pass it on to.

 Heavy-duty sealed shoes or work boots are also necessary, as are heavy-duty gloves and thick, robust long pants.